simogasp/tp_rendu_diy/DEPLOY.md

 - `--skip-packaging` will skip the creation of the zip file.

 > **_NOTE:_**  The script needs to download a repository so you need to have the internet connection active.

+You can check the documentation on how to use the comment tags to hide or replace the code [here](https://github.com/simogasp/studentipy/blob/master/README.md)